borestad/mikro-model/README.md

 - Lazy evaluate data.
 No need to calculate things every single time (Backbone.NestedModel *nudge nudge*)
 - Experiment with a great gulp TDD workflow
 - Zero external dependencies.
 It should just work.
-- Work with latest Chrome/Firefox/Webkit/PhantomJS in desktop/tablets and hopefully IE9+ (IE8 - eat my liver!)
+- Work with latest Chrome/Firefox/Webkit/node/PhantomJS/<insert random useful javascript parser> in desktop/tablets/mobiles and hopefully IE9+ (IE8 - eat my liver!)

 ## What is NOT the goals of this project
 - Become the new ActiveRecords